pmq20/node-packer/node/doc/api/dgram.md

 complete, a `'listening'` event is emitted and the optional `callback` function is called.

+The `options` object may contain a `fd` property.
+When a `fd` greater than `0` is set, it will wrap around an existing socket with the given file descriptor.
+In this case, the properties of `port` and `address` will be ignored.

-Note that specifying both a `'listening'` event listener and passing a `callback` to the `socket.bind()` method is not harmful but not very useful.
+Specifying both a `'listening'` event listener and passing a `callback` to the `socket.bind()` method is not harmful but not very useful.

-The `options` object may contain an additional `exclusive` property that is use when using `dgram.Socket` objects with the [`cluster`] module.
+The `options` object may contain an additional `exclusive` property that is used when using `dgram.Socket` objects with the [`cluster`] module.
 When `exclusive` is set to `false` (the default), cluster workers will use the same underlying socket handle allowing connection handling duties to be shared.
 When `exclusive` is `true`, however, the handle is not shared and attempted